Cloud routers

 Click Connect.

-Disconnect the subnet from the cloud router
+Disconnect a subnet from a cloud router

-- there are static routes on the router that specify the IP addresses of this subnet as next-hop.
+- there are static routes on the router that specify IP addresses of this subnet as the next-hop.

 Control panel